 4. The desert has been divided into 5 to 7 distinct regions

-One of the most remarkable facts about the Sonoran Desert is that it consists of multiple sub-region deserts, each with their own characteristics, especially related to vegetation.
+One of the most remarkable facts about the Sonoran Desert is that it consists of multiple sub-region deserts, each with its own characteristics, especially related to vegetation.

-A book published in 1957 by Forrest Shreve named “Vegetation of the Sonoran Desert” made a division of 7 distinct sub-regions.
+A book published in 1957 by Forrest Shreve named “Vegetation of the Sonoran Desert” divided 7 distinct sub-regions.
 These were:

 - Lower Colorado Valley

 - Plains of Sonora

 - Foothills of Sonora